- Aerosol generating procedures (AGPs) in neonates

 - Skin to skin contact (no respiratory support) can be undertaken from 14 days after the onset of mother’s symptoms if she is well.
-The isolation period is 10 days if the mother tested positive for SARS-CoV-2 after discharge from the maternity hospital.
+The isolation period is 10 days if the mother was asymptomatic at testing and/or tested positive for SARS-CoV-2 after discharge from the maternity hospital.
 Other family members will commonly be self-isolating – if they are outside of the infectious period for COVID-19 or completed 10 days’ self-isolation they may undertake skin to skin contact.

 - Discharge if the baby is well enough to be discharged from the NNU, they may be accommodated in an isolation room in the postnatal ward with their mother, or sent home to continue isolation, as clinically appropriate and with appropriate safety netting (there are several leaflets available to download at the bottom of this page).